 We were talking with another of Mike's co-workers -- an owner-operator who had driven his own truck for 32 years -- about cooking and eating in our truck.

-Our ability to repay our loans and save money hinged on our ability to keep perishable foods -- including meat, dairy products, fresh fruits and fresh vegetables -- cold (just like many people do in a home refrigerator).
+Our ability to repay our loans and save money hinged on our ability to keep cold the perishable foods we carried with us, including meat, dairy products, fresh fruits and fresh vegetables.

 So began our adventure...